PrestonMonteWest/pishposh/README.md

 | `npm run build`        | Build frontend for production    |
 | `npm run build:server` | Build backend for production     |
 | `npm run lint`         | Run ESLint                       |

-## License

-This project is proprietary and closed-source.
-All rights reserved.